 US-based retailers Kroger and Walgreens demonstrate one example of an innovative collaborative ecosystem partnership that combines the respective strengths of both organizations.
 Through the partnership model, Kroger has been able to service its grocery and distribution network into Walgreens’ existing footprint with minimal capital and store investments.
 It also allowed the company to realize economies of scale and drive procurement efficiencies in categories such as health, personal care and beauty.

 For Walgreens, the partnership enabled rapid food and grocery additions to its portfolio, thereby expanding assortment and foot traffic.
-The partnership has positioned both retailers to capitalize on the COVID-19-induced demand surge, offer products through curbside and drive-through delivery, and meet rapid customer demand.
+The partnership has positioned both retailers to capitalize on the COVID-19-induced demand surge, offer products through curbside and drive-through delivery, and meeting customer demand.

 First steps toward collaboration